-The Flint Mine Solar project is a 100MWac solar photovoltaic facility being developed in the southwestern corner of the Town of Coxsackie, New York by an affiliate of Hudson Energy Development.
+The Flint Mine Solar project is a 100MWac solar photovoltaic facility being developed at the southern end of the Town of Coxsackie, New York by an affiliate of Hudson Energy Development.

-As will be detailed in the PIP and at subsequent outreach events, the sponsors of the Flint Mine Solar project have endeavored to find a relatively concealed project location, in order to insure that the low-profile solar electric generating plant will be largely hidden from view from any nearby residential properties, as well as from NYS 9-W and the other major thoroughfares in the project area.
+As is further detailed in the PIP Plan, the sponsors of the Flint Mine Solar project have endeavored to find a relatively concealed project location, in order to insure that the low-profile solar electric generating plant will be largely hidden from view from any nearby residential properties, as well as from US Highway 9W and the other major thoroughfares in the project area.
 The sponsors have also drafted a mitigation plan to minimize impacts on local archaeological resources and wildlife habitats that may exist on some of the former farm fields that are proposed to host this solar photovoltaic project.

 The 100MWac Flint Mine Solar project, if approved by the Siting Board, will annually generate approximately 175,000 MWh of clean electricity, roughly equivalent to the average annual electricity requirements of all the 21,000 households in Greene County.